Incorporating big company advertising procedures into how we promote independent art…

 Advertising Combines Reach, Frequency & Integrated Channels

 Thing is — it’s not just about the frequency with which you say your name when you’re performing that’s going to make an audience remember you.
-In advertising principle, it’s a combination of “reach” and “frequency” that matters.
+In advertising principle, it’s a combination of “reach” and “frequency” that matters and it’s essential to have a professional managing every move, with Los Angeles Social Media Agency you can have the best people on your advertising performance.
 Also, advertisers are beginning to recognize that it is an integrated approach that not only builds true customer loyalty, but also satisfaction and evangelization.
 It’s not how many times you hear a name in one mode – it’s how many times combined with the different modes and the quality of channels in which you hear it.

 How does this translate in music?